pgpkg/pgpkg/docs/pages/features.md

 ## Non destructive tests

 After an upgrade has otherwise succeeded, plpgk will attempt to run any tests defined in the `tests` directory.
-Tests are pl/pgsql functions whose name starts with `test_`.
+Tests are pl/pgsql functions whose name ends with `_test`.
 Tests are run in random order.

 Tests are run inside a savepoint, and rolled back at completion.
 A test can fail simply by calling `raise exception`.
 Future versions of pgpkg will probably include some simple testing tools.